 The fraudsters simply carried out zero-value transactions from the victim's wallet to their own.
 As a result, the list of transactions included a transfer worth 0 of genuine USDT.
 Unlike the scam we've described, the TransferFrom Zero Transfer scam was cheaper as it didn't require network commissions or the creation of scam tokens and smart contracts.
 Nevertheless, a zero-value transaction is much easier to spot in a user's main transaction history.
 That doesn't mean it didn't work, of course.
 Take, for example, the story of the Bitcoin Forum user who lost USD 100,000 after copying a wallet address from a transaction of 0 BNB.

-Scammers aren’t always trying to get you to send crypto to their wallets.
-It’s easy to envisage a version of a multi-stage attack that targets a seed phrase.
-The user would be bombarded with fake transactions at first and then, on behalf of a crypto wallet or DEX’s developers, receive an email about the hack, ostensibly after a leak.
-To protect their assets, the victim would need to follow a link and enter their seed phrase in a form.
+Scammers aren't always trying to get you to send crypto to their wallets.
+It's easy to envisage a version of a multi-stage attack that targets a seed phrase.
+The user would be bombarded with fake transactions at first and then, on behalf of a crypto wallet or DEX's developers, receive an email about the hack, ostensibly after a leak.
+To protect their assets, the victim must follow a link and enter their seed phrase in a form.

-A more complex version involves sending the user to a fake website using DNS spoofing or a man-in-the-middle (MITM) attack, after which the user rushes to the crypto wallet website in a panic so that they can “at least do something”.
+A more complex version involves sending the user to a fake website using DNS spoofing or a man-in-the-middle (MITM) attack, after which the user rushes to the crypto wallet website in a panic so that they can "at least do something."

 How to stay safe